pitchmuc/CJA_Summit_2025/README.md

 * Connecting Schema and Solution design

 ## Notebook 3 : Advance Analytics
 In this notebook, we'll explore how to leverage the Python ecosystem after extracting data from `CJA` via the API and `cjapy`.
-We'll demonstrate additional capabilities that can provide deeper insights into your data.
+We'll demonstrate additional capabilities that can provide deeper insights into your data to create complex data requests.
-External libraries can enhance your analysis and visualization, helping you extract more value from data processed by Customer Journey Analytics.

 **[03.
 Advance Analytics.ipynb](https://github.com/pitchmuc/CJA_Summit_2025/blob/e8ff50efc235b6e90b0a08e82e6120413ef7bc2e/notebooks/03.%20Advance%20Analytics.ipynb)**